 Florida Student Assistance Grant

 The Florida Student Assistance Grant (FSAG) is a grant for eligible degree-seeking, resident, undergraduate students who demonstrate substantial financial need.
-You may receive $200 or more per term.

 Florida Student Assistance Grant - Career Education